brilliantlabsAR/docs/frame/building-apps-sdk.md

 - [ ] React Native for mobile (and computer?)

 ### Status
+{: .no_toc }

 | Python            | Swift             | Kotlin            | Flutter           | React native      |
 |:------------------|:------------------|:------------------|:------------------|:------------------|
 | Basic library available, full SDK in preview | Coming soon | Coming soon |  Coming soon | Coming soon |

+---

+* TOC
+{:toc .text-epsilon}

+---

 ## Installation

+Installation of the SDK depends on the platform you are targeting.
+For this section and all sections below, expand the platform you are targeting to see details specific to that platform.

 <details markdown="block">
 <summary>Python</summary>